How Temperatures Affect Your Gas, Electric or Plug-in Hybrid Vehicle

 • Hide your car from the sun’s rays.
 Park in a garage or shady spot whenever you can, and use a windshield screen, window shades or a car cover when you can’t.

 • Have your car serviced for summer.
 An oil change is important to keeping the engine running properly and to preventing overheating during the summer months.
-Before the summer heat is in full force, have your car’s fluids checked, battery tested, brakes checked and tires inspected (and pressure checked).
-AAA Members enjoy exclusive benefits at AAA Approved Auto Repair or AAA-owned Car Care locations.
+Before the summer heat is in full force, have your car’s fluids checked, battery tested, brakes checked, and tires inspected (and pressure checked).
+AAA Members enjoy exclusive benefits at AAA-owned Car Care or AAA Approved Auto Repair locations.
 Find your nearest shop here

 • Keep the finish clean.
-To remove road grime and dirt, wash your car regularly (or take advantage of the special prices for AAA Members at Fins Car Wash).
+To remove road grime and dirt, wash your car regularly.
 Wax the car (or have it waxed) as needed to protect the clear coat finish.
 If you notice deterioration in the clear coat, use a dual-action polish and paint oxidation compound.

 • Check the battery in your gas-powered vehicle.
-Have the car battery inspected annually after it’s 2 years old if you live in the South or after it’s 4 years old if you live in the North.
+Have the car battery inspected annually after it is 2 years old if you live in the South or after it is 4 years old if you live in the North.
 Routine battery inspection (especially before a long trip) can be done at your local AAA-owned Car Care location or at a AAA Approved Auto Repair facility.
 The technician will check the battery’s charge, the condition of the terminals and the security of the battery mounting (because excessive vibration can shorten battery life).

 EV batteries, on the other hand, have significantly longer service lives, even lasting up to ten years.
 When you’re having your vehicle serviced for other things, you can ask your technician to test it if needed, but it will not require annual inspection.